They are so crap, they fall apart so fast, they’re utter rubbish – why do we bother??!!

 Being a ruthless investigative laundry reporter, I tracked the washing basket down.
-It’s designed in Australia and made by Companion Brands.
-Here’s the website.
+It’s designed in Australia and made by Companion Brands. \

-They cost a cool $39.95, which is a lot for a washing basket.
+They are expensive, around $50.
 I just checked the Coles website and a white plastic one costs $4.76… but I know which I’d rather have.
-I’m going to buy a couple more, one for here and one for the beach house.
+I bought a couple more for myself over the months in fast.

-Would you spend $49 on a laundry tub?
+Would you spend $49 on a laundry basket?

 Do you go for long lasting quality over cheap short-lasting quantity?